aosabook/500lines/event-driven-web-server/writeup.md

 		         do (loop while (socket-close c)))
 	       (loop while (socket-close server)))))

 The top-level method `start` takes a local `port` and listens on it for all incoming connections.
 It sets up the connection and buffer tables, and then loops forever, waiting for ready signals from all its connections, including the initial listener.
 If something happens, it dispatches the event using the `process-ready` method we saw above.
 If any error propagates *this* high up the handler chain, it either means the user has issued an interrupt, or something seriously weird has exploded.
-In that case, the top level just cleans up after itself and calls it a day.
+In either case, the top level just cleans up after itself and calls it a day.

 ### All Together Now